 Those who get a thrill from practicing their Spiderman tendencies on frozen walls can “have an ice day” at Ouray Ice Park, which is home to more than 200 ice and mixed climbs.
 If you’re into congregating with other ice-climbing extremists, be sure to check out the Ouray Ice Festival in January.

-Other Colorado towns that are popular with ice climbers include Vail, Grand Junction, Glenwood Springs, Redstone, Boulder, Telluride and Silverton.
+Other Colorado towns that are popular with ice climbers include Vail, Grand Junction, Glenwood Springs, Redstone, Boulder, Telluride, Lake City and Silverton.

 Whether you’re 9 or 99, many of Colorado’s ski resorts have highly rated schools and beginner areas suitable for skiers of all ages.
 Besides, Colorado ski resorts supply plenty of alternative activities for those who need a break from the slopes.